#1,291 Brave (A Pep Talk).

 Alright, y’all.
 I’m awake tonight for the first blog in a while.
 Lately I’ve been just before crashing when it’s time to write, but tonight I’m alive, awake, alert, enthusiastic.
 Like the camp song.
 I learned some things today that I really want to tell you.
 So.
 I’m gonna illustrate this post with artwork by Alexandra Snowdon that I, serendipitously, discovered recently.

 I’m in this women’s Bible study at church.
 I joined it reluctantly because I’m so dang busy with work and pro-bono projects and during the summer, our church doesn’t meet on Wednesday nights so it’s kind of a breather for me in the middle of the week.
 But this class meets on Wednesday nights.
 But it’s a Beth Moore study and I did Breaking Free in 2010 and it was freaking awesome.
 This study is called Esther.
 It’s about how tough it is being a woman.
 Tonight I wasn’t feeling it.
 I’ve been grumpy today and just wanted to lay on the couch and watch The Sopranos while Ben rubs my feet and I eat raisin bran out of my favorite coffee mug.
 I’ll still do that, but later.
-I almost didn’t go tonight, and neither did Julie.
-We ride to Bible study together and it’s her birthday and she wanted to not do this tonight.
-I made her, begrudgingly.
-And here’s what we learned that I just really really want to tell you about and that could just change your life if you let it marinate:
+I almost didn’t go tonight.
+I was so tired, but I went, begrudgingly.
+And here’s what we learned that I really want to tell you about and that could just change your life if you let it marinate:

 1. You’ve been placed in your very particular sphere of influence for a reason, and for just such a time as this.
 For instance, I am probably writing this right now because one of you needed to hear this more than anything in the world.
 I don’t know that, but maybe!
 I live in Laurel because maybe I can bring something to the table that changes this city that no one else can.
 I am a member of a dying denomination maybe because I can be a part of its revitalization in this community.
 There are a million other things I’m meant to do, but I don’t know what they are yet and I might not even know it once I’ve done it.
 But I have to listen for the cues from God, follow them, and do my best at whatever it is.
 The same goes for you.